MixinLabs/meteor-flash/README.md

 # Flash

-**Note**: Due to lack of time I will no longer maintain this package.
+**IMPORTANT**: Due to lack of time I will no longer maintain this package.
 Please use the [naxio:flash](https://github.com/nxio/meteor-flash) package.

 ### Flexible Flash messages for Meteor